Configuration

 HeartbeatIntervalMs | int | 15000 | How often the client sends keep-alive frames (milliseconds).
 Must be less than LivenessDeadlineMs to avoid spurious disconnections. |

 SubscriberBufferSize | int | 4096 | Per-subscription bounded buffer capacity (number of notifications).
-If the subscriber falls behind and the buffer fills, the subscriber is disconnected. |
+During live notifications, if the subscriber falls behind and the buffer fills, the subscriber is disconnected.
+During bootstrap, the server applies backpressure instead (see Bootstrap). |

 Tuning guidelines